-- experimental testing of most promising 5G technologies in the context of key use cases involving several vertical sectors - major focus in H2020 work programme (16/17) - o addressing standardization roadmap (3GPP) and spectrum milestones (WRC 19) - Future Internet Experimentation (FIRE), addressing management and control of cognitive radio, as well as dynamic spectrum sharing in licensed and unlicensed bands - Some Network operators conducted first 5G trails together with vendors: - In July 2016, Vodafone and Huawei completed a 5G field test in Newbury that demonstrates the capabilities of a trial system operating at 70 GHz with Massive MIMO capabilities.
-In this test, they reached data rates of over 20 Gbps and support multiple users that receive 10 Gbps each.17 - In September 2016, Deutsche Telekom and Nokia demonstrated how the ultra-high data rates promised by 5G technology can boost the viewing experience at live sports events.
-Nokia's 5G-ready hardware was conducted in demonstrations for free viewpoint video applications at the Berlin Olympia stadium and delivered maximum data rates of 2.3 Gbps.18
+- experimental testing of most promising 5G technologies in the context of key use cases involving several vertical sectors - major focus in H2020 work programme (16/17) - o addressing standardisation roadmap (3GPP) and spectrum milestones (WRC 19) - Future Internet Experimentation (FIRE), addressing management and control of cognitive radio, as well as dynamic spectrum sharing in licensed and unlicensed bands - Some Network operators conducted first 5G trails together with vendors: - In July 2016, Vodafone and Huawei completed a 5G field test in Newbury that demonstrates the capabilities of a trial system operating at 70 GHz with Massive MIMO capabilities.
+In this test, they reached data rates of over 20 Gbps and support multiple users that receive 10 Gbps each.1 - In September 2016, Deutsche Telekom and Nokia demonstrated how the ultra-high data rates promised by 5G technology can boost the viewing experience at live sports events.
+Nokia's 5G-ready hardware was conducted in demonstrations for free viewpoint video applications at the Berlin Olympia stadium and delivered maximum data rates of 2.3 Gbps.2 - In October 2016, Nordic players Telia and Ericsson completed an outdoor test "on the first 5G trial system in Europe" in Kista, Sweden, demonstrated 5G capabilities over a live network, and included tests on speed and latency.
+The system used 800MHz of spectrum in the 15GHz band, with peak rates of 15Gbps per user, and a latency below 3 milliseconds.3 - In January 2017, Orange announced to partner with Nokia' to test various 5G-based technologies, e.g. cloud-RAN, massive multiple input, multiple output (MIMO), network slicing, for ultra-broadband, and Internet of Things (IoT) applications.
+Earlier this year Orange announced it was teaming with Ericsson and PSA Group to conduct 5G tests that incorporate vehicle-to-vehicle (V2V) and vehicle-to-everything (V2X) technology for connected car applications.
+Initial tests will use LTE and then evolve to LTE-V and 5G.
+4